innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 This agent enhances system responsiveness and operational efficiency by aligning resource allocation with demand.

+{{< admonition note "Important Notice" >}}
+This topic is our current hot implementation topic.
+Our goal is to have Fred generate precise scale up and own configuration leveraging technologies such as [Keda](https://keda.sh/) and [Karpenter](https://karpenter.sh/).
+Configuring a kubernetes application with these technologies can yield to significant costs and energy reductions.
+Yet it is rarely put in place, to our view simply because of the overall complexity and expertise level required.
+{{< /admonition >}}

 ### Collaborative Expertise

-Fred’s agents collaborate through the Supervisor Agent to address complex, multi-domain challenges.
+Last, Fred’s agents collaborate through the Supervisor Agent to address complex, multi-domain challenges.
 For example, the GreenOps Expert and Scaling Expert might jointly optimize resource usage while minimizing energy consumption, delivering solutions that are both efficient and sustainable.

 ## Incorporating Contextual Facts for Enhanced Decision-Making

 Technical data often falls short in capturing the full spectrum of considerations necessary for optimal decision-making.
 To bridge this gap, we have implemented a mechanism that allows users, developers, and architects to input **Facts**—natural language annotations linked to specific components within the system, such as workloads, namespaces, or the entire cluster.
 These Facts provide crucial contextual information that enhances Fred's ability to deliver tailored and accurate recommendations.

 These Facts encompass a wide range of contextual information: